Picture Frame

 Get Transparency of Image

-Aspose.Slides allows you to get the transparency of an image.
+Aspose.Slides allows you to get the transparency effect applied to an image.
 This Python code demonstrates the operation:

 import aspose.slides as slides